How to know your Dosha in Ayurveda- Dr. Mini Nair

 Ayurveda treatment for PCOD

 Some herbs work wonders against PCOD and other digestive disorders, insulin sensitivity, etc. These herbal medications also perform the same function as that of allopathic treatment.
 The PCOD treatment diet plan involves the following herbs and diet plans.
-It is recommended to cut down the intake of milk or milk products, except buttermilk.
+It is recommended to cut down the intake of milk or milk products, except for buttermilk.

 1. Shatavari

-1. Shilajit
+2. Shilajit

-1. Turmeric
+3. Turmeric

 Turmeric is known for its variety of uses.
 Not only for cooking, but it is also used for beauty products and medicinal purposes.
 It is a great relief to women.
-It also helps in improving the insulin resistance and detoxifying the female reproductive system.
+It also helps in improving insulin resistance and detoxifying the female reproductive system.

-1. Vibhitaki
+4. Vibhitaki

 List of Ayurvedic Remedies for PCOD